+Our data indicates that on average the five publishers charged \$1,989 for gold and \$2,905 for hybrid articles between 2015 and 2018.
 The Fair Open Access Alliance (FOAA), an organization that evaluates sustainable OA publishing, analyzed the cost to publish OA and demonstrated that much lower APCs of no more than \$50 per page are feasible to sustain an OA journal.
 FOAA advocates for transparency in APC prices and recommends that author fees should not exceed \$1,000 per article (FOAA, 2022).
-Factoring in differences between journals' rejection rates, staffing, editorial services and publishing volume, Grossman and Brembs (2021) similarly estimate that fees between \$200 and \$1,000 per article are sufficient to sustain a gold OA journal.
+Factoring in differences between journals' rejection rates, staffing, editorial services and publishing volume, Grossman and Brembs (2021) similarly estimated that fees between \$200 and \$1,000 per article are sufficient to sustain a gold OA journal.
 They calculate that an APC of \$500 could still accommodate a 10% profit margin (Grossmann & Brembs, 2021).
-Rodrigues et al. (2020) found that 59% of gold journals indexed in DOAJ charge APCs less than \$1,000, demonstrating the possibility of this average price point, when profit is not the main purpose.
+Rodrigues et al. (2020) found that 59% of gold journals indexed in DOAJ charge APCs less than \$1,000, demonstrating the possibility of this average price point when generating profit is not the main purpose.

-As shown in many previous studies (Crawford, 2022; Jahn & Tullney, 2016; Morrison et al., 2021b) and corroborated by our findings, commercial publishers do not follow these recommendations.
-Our data indicates that on average between 2015 and 2018, oligopoly publishers charged \$1,989 for gold and \$2,905 for hybrid articles.
-Breaking down average pricing demonstrates how APCs influence the publisher's overall revenues.
-For example, Crawford's (2021) analysis of journals in the DOAJ shows that although Wiley publishes fewer gold articles, they draw more revenues than Elsevier due to higher APCs.
-Previous studies (Budzinski et al., 2020; Solomon & Björk, 2016) have shown that higher publication volume correlates with higher APC pricing.
-This suggests that traditional commercial publishers can dictate pricing once they exert their dominance in the OA market, especially since authors display a lack of sensitivity to the high pricing (Khoo, 2019; Morrison, 2021).
+Breaking down average pricing for gold and hybrid and per publisher demonstrates how APCs influence the publisher's overall revenue.
+For example, Crawford's (2021) analysis of journals in the DOAJ shows that although Wiley publishes fewer gold articles, they draw more revenue than Elsevier due to higher APCs.
+In addition, previous studies (Budzinski et al., 2020; Solomon & Björk, 2016) indicate that higher publication volume correlates with higher APC pricing, which suggests that traditional commercial publishers can dictate pricing once they exert their dominance in the OA market, especially since authors display a lack of sensitivity to the high pricing (Khoo, 2019; Morrison, 2021).
 Reputation seems to be the commodity that drives researchers to select a certain journal, and publishers set their APC fee accordingly (Budzinski et al., 2020).
-Schönfelder (2020) similarly found this correlation between APCs and the journal's impact, but more so for gold than hybrid journals, where APCs are essentially "mirroring the citation impact in open-access journals" (p.
+Schönfelder (2020) found a correlation between APCs and the journal's impact, but more so for gold than hybrid journals, where APCs are essentially "mirroring the citation impact in open-access journals" (p.
 24-25).
-It is precisely because of this intertwining of prestige and profit that commercial publishers have managed to equate OA with APCs, excluding many authors from publishing.
-In terms of number of articles, the APC-based model continues to dominate OA (Siler & Frenken, 2020) at least partly due to the central role that oligopoly publishers play in this growing market.
-Profit and prestige represent the Western worldview on academic publishing and the reward system at large (Chan et al., 2020).
-A look at the publishing landscape in the Global South demonstrates that sustainable and affordable OA publishing exists outside the author-pays model (Khanna et al., 2022).
-More than two thirds of OA journals indexed in the DOAJ do not charge APCs.
-Simard et al. (2022) show that diamond journals are more prevalent in the Global South and many low and middle-income countries, with some regions such as South America achieving nearly 100% of diamond OA through regional initiatives.
-Khanna et al. (2022) demonstrate the diversity in terms of geography, language and disciplines of 25,761 OA journals run on the open source publishing platform Open Journal Systems.
+It is precisely because of this intertwining of the publisher's prestige and reputation with profit that commercial publishers have managed to equate OA with APCs, excluding many authors from publishing.